oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/crr/README.md

      ```
    * An FPGA hardware target is not provided on Windows*.

-*Note:* The Intel® PAC with Intel Arria® 10 GX FPGA and Intel® PAC D5005 (with Intel Stratix® 10 SX FPGA) do not yet support Windows*.
+*Note:* The Intel® PAC with Intel Arria® 10 GX FPGA and Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) do not yet support Windows*.
 Compiling to FPGA hardware on Windows* requires a third-party or custom Board Support Package (BSP) with Windows* support.

  ### In Third-Party Integrated Development Environments (IDEs)